I’m not able to register. Can you help?!

 More information about our health policy is available here.

 Yes you can.
-Timeout Passes can be purchased until 1 April, 2016.
+Time Out Passes can be purchased until 1 April, 2018.

 Passes can be purchased via your desktop fundraising page (not via your mobile or tablet device).
 A link to this page will have been emailed to you after you completed registration.

 Where do the funds raised by febfast go?

 An important question!
 The funds you raise will make a real difference to young people across Australia facing serious disadvantage.
 Take a read of our cause page to learn more about disadvantage in Australia, as well as febfast’s partners for 2017 who will receive your valuable fundraising.